Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-2/README.md

 # Chapter 1 Exercise 2: Modules and Browserify

 ## Objectives:
-* Create a new module called source.js
+* Create a new folder called modulePractice
-* Copy your logic (or the solution) from the last exercise into the browser for usage.
+* Copy your logic (or the solution) from the last exercise into source.js

 ## Steps